-Mini-courses are "electives" offered to first graders and above.
-Children make choices from the available list of courses, so a group is usually mixed ages.
-Topics can vary from cooking to flag football to origami to woodworking to computer games.
+Mini-courses are an opportunity for students to choose"electives" based on interest and curiosity.
+In the past, topics have varied from cooking to flag football to origami to woodworking to computer games.
 Mini-courses happen once a week and are arranged in three sessions of approximately eight to 10 weeks.
 Older children participate in mini-courses for the full year, while the younger children join in the winter and spring sessions.
-Parents who wish to offer a mini-course are encouraged to do so, and should contact the Office to make arrangements.
+When the 3/4 and 1/2 students join in the winter and spring, Minicourses are designed for mixed-age groups.
+Some mini-courses are led by Miquon staff members, while others are proposed and run by 5th and 6th graders.
+Parents/guardians who wish to offer a mini-course are encouraged to do so, and should contact communications@miquon.org to make arrangements.